asynxc/fgql/README.md

 ### `DefaultNetwokLayer`

-Network layer is what's get called to perform query and handle network operations such timeout, retries...
+Network layer is what's called to perform query and handle network operations such timeout, retries...

 ```js
 import {DefaultNetwokLayer} from 'fgql'